 About The Home Course

 Opened in early summer of 2007, The Home Course in DuPont, Wash. was immediately lauded by Golfweek magazine as the No. 2-ranked “Best Public Course in Washington.”
 It is a walkable layout with panoramic views of Puget Sound, the Olympic Mountains, and Mount Rainier present throughout the golf course.
-The course is cooperatively owned and operated by the Pacific Northwest Golf Association and the Washington State Golf Association.
+The course is cooperatively owned and operated by the Pacific Northwest Golf Association and Washington Golf (WA Golf).

-The Home Course will eventually house the offices of the WSGA, PNGA, and USGA activities in the Northwest, as well as other allied golf associations in “Northwest Golf House.”
+The Home Course will eventually house the offices of WA Golf, the PNGA, and USGA activities in the Northwest, as well as other allied golf associations in “Northwest Golf House.”
 It will be a home for junior golf programs, environmental stewardship and turfgrass research.
-Each year, The Home Course also serves as the venue for some WSGA and PNGA championships and USGA national championship qualifiers.
+Each year, The Home Course also serves as the venue for some WA Golf and PNGA championships and USGA national championship qualifiers.